CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 az login
 ```

-Connect Kubernetes client (kubectl) to connect to a specific Azure Kubernetes Service (AKS) cluster
+Connect Kubernetes client (kubectl) to connect to Azure Kubernetes Service (AKS) cluster created for CAST Imaging deployment.
+Replace <Resource_Group> with AKS resource group name and <AKS_CLUSTER> with AKS Cluster name.

 ```
-az aks get-credentials --resource-group rg_infra-2024 --name aks-cluster-infra-2024
+az aks get-credentials --resource-group <Resource_Group> --name <AKS_CLUSTER>
 ```

-Create namesapce using below command
+Create namesapce using below command, it will create namespace with name castimaging-v3

 ```
 kubectl create ns castimaging-v3
 ```
 **2. Update Configuration Files for CAST Imaging**

-Clone the Git repository and update the configuration files before applying them.
+Update the configuration files before applying them.
 A sample configuration for Persistent Volumes is available.

-Update **value.yaml** to reflect your deployment environment
+Update **value.yaml** to reflect your deployment environment - Update line 39 with name of node for AKS cluster and name & tag for container images.

     Update the image name and tag based on the available images.